2 East Main Street

 The Purchasing Office is responsible for the procurement of goods, services, insurance, and construction in accordance with the intent of the Botetourt County Purchasing Policy and Procedures Manual and the Code of Virginia.
 Our primary goal is to obtain the highest quality goods and services, in a timely manner, at the least expense to the County.
 We are constantly seeking new sources of supply and welcome your participation.

 The Purchasing Office utilizes the State of Virginia’s eProcurement Portal, eVA, for posting of all solicitations over $30,000, as well as many smaller purchase requests released through Quick Quote.
-To view the state listings visit VBO (Virginia Business Opportunities) at www.eva.virginia.gov under Solicitations & Awards.
+To view the state listings visit VBO (Virginia Business Opportunities) at www.eva.virginia.gov under Business Opportunities

-The Purchasing Office maintains both a centralized bidder’s list (used mostly for small purchases) and also utilizes eVA for access and notification to vendors.
-To become a registered vendor with Botetourt County businesses can submit a registration to the Purchasing Office; vendors are classified according to the NIGP Code for the goods or services they provide.
+The Purchasing Office maintains both a centralized bidder’s list and also utilizes eVA for access and notification to vendors.
+To become a registered vendor with Botetourt County, businesses can submit a registration to the Purchasing Office.
+Vendors are classified according to the NIGP Code for the goods or services they provide and are also notified according to business keywords as provided.

 A registration form is available below and once completed can be emailed, mailed or faxed to the Purchasing Office at Purchasing@botetourtva.gov, the address or fax number listed above.
 Businesses will be considered for all solicitations for which they are qualified.